Hammarn/1MB335/Lab3.md

 Comment: the assembly file is compressed; use for example `zcat` to visualize it.
 <!-- nucleotides for the assembly.
 For the set of proteins so far I have used nucleotides too.
 Fasta. -->

 Before running BLAST, you need to make a database out of the set of proteins.
-On Uppmax you will first have to start an interactive window (refer to instructions in Sessions 1 and 2) and load the corresponding module:
+On Uppmax you will first have to start an interactive window (refer to instructions in sessions 1 and 2) and load the corresponding module:

 ```
 module load bioinfo-tools blast/2.9.0+